DonAlberton/petclinic-azure-ansible/README.md

 # petclinic-azure-ansible
-This project is an implementation of petclinic project in Azure and automated with Ansible
+This project is an implementation of Petclinic project in Azure and automated with Ansible